Alaska Airlines executives sling bags at Sea-Tac as worker shortage strains operation

 The manager who expressed reluctance to volunteer blamed Alaska’s leadership for keeping pay for the baggage handlers low at the cost of stability.

-In 2005, Alaska management ousted its unionized in-house baggage handlers, represented by the International Association of Machinists (IAM), and outsourced the operation to lower-paying, non-union contractor Menzies.
+In 2005, Alaska management ousted its unionized in-house baggage handlers, represented by the International Association of Machinists, and outsourced the operation to lower-paying, nonunion contractor Menzies.

-Then in 2017, with the Sea-Tac minimum wage ordnance enacted in 2015 raising pay rates, Alaska did a deal with the Machinists to bring back the union and formed the McGee subsidiary — with a contract pay scale starting lower than the minimum wage.
+Then in 2017, with the Sea-Tac minimum wage ordinance enacted in 2015 raising pay rates, Alaska did a deal with the Machinists to bring back the union and formed the McGee subsidiary — with a contract pay scale starting lower than the minimum wage.

 At the request of some labor unions, Sea-Tac’s minimum wage ordinance had specifically exempted employees working under a union contract.